| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 kingly government and the bonds of all humane society.”
 The Oxford Decree

-stated: 1) All civil authority is not derived from the people.
-2) There
+stated: 1) All civil authority is not derived

-is no “mutual compact” between a prince and his subjects that would excuse them
+from the people.
+2) There is no “mutual compact” between a prince and his

-from their duty of submission if he did not perform his duty.
-3)
+subjects that would excuse them from their duty of submission if he did

-not forfeit the right to govern.
-4) Birthright and inheritance are legitimate
+contrary to the laws of God, they do not forfeit the right to govern.
+4) Birthright

-Scriptural means of transferring rule.
-5) Self-preservation is not a fundamental
+and inheritance are legitimate Scriptural means of transferring rule.
+5)

-law and it does not supersede the obligation to all other laws when there is a
+obligation to all other laws when there is a conflict.
+6) The doctrine of the

-injuries and wrongs precludes any violent resisting of higher powers for any
+violent resisting of higher powers for any reason including persecution.
+7)

-reason including persecution.
-7) King Charles I was not lawfully put to death.
+King Charles I was not lawfully put to death.
+8) Positions contrary to these

-8) Positions contrary to these decrees are false, seditious, heretical,
+decrees are false, seditious, heretical, blasphemous, infamous to the Christian

-blasphemous, infamous to the Christian religion, and destructive of all godly
+religion, and destructive of all godly government and order.

 In spite of these superficial displays of